Toward a Better Understanding of Cosmic Chronometers: A new measurement of H(z) at z~0.7: The direct approach: measurement

 \paragraph{\bf Dependence on the binning} We verify that our result is robust against different redshift binning schemes and adopted estimators.
 In particular, by using from two up to six redshift intervals, or/and the mean instead of the median age, $H(z)$ results are on average within $0.5\sigma$ with respect to the baseline.
-We do not use weighted averages, because in \citetalias{Borghi2021} we found that the stellar population analysis intrinsically yields higher uncertainties for older galaxies and this would bias the final age-redshift slope.
-Finally, we also repeat the analysis using equally populated ($\sim 20$~objects) redshift bins.
+We do not use weighted averages because in \citetalias{Borghi2022a} we found that the stellar population analysis intrinsically yields higher uncertainties for older galaxies and this would bias the final age--redshift slope.
+Finally, we also repeat the analysis using equally populated redshift bins (about 20 objects per bin).
 This method improves the statistics of single bins at the expense of smaller leverage in redshift.
 Even in this case, we obtain values in good agreement, with an average difference of $0.5\sigma$.

 \paragraph{\bf Dependence on the SPS model} The choice of the stellar population model plays a major role in the overall systematics of the CC approach.
 Quantitatively, \citet{Moresco2020} measured an average contribution of $\sim 7\%$ on the final uncertainty of $H(z)$ using the D4000 method.
 To assess this effect in our work, we repeat the entire analysis by adopting the $\alpha$-MILES models by \citet{Vazdekis2015}.
-The detailed analysis is presented in Appendix~\ref{sec:app:SPS}.
-We find that the $H(z)$ measurements obtained with the assumption of a different SPS model are consistent with the \textit{baseline} within $0.6\sigma$, on average.
+The detailed analysis is presented in Appendix~\ref{sec:app:SPS:burst}.
+We find that the $H(z)$ measurements obtained with the assumption of a different SPS model are consistent with the baseline within $0.6\sigma$, on average.